-Gard Elementary uses a standards based system for grading.
+Gard Elementary uses a letter grading system.
 This means that teachers will be monitoring, providing feedback, assessing and grading students on how well they achieve, according to the standard(s) being taught in language arts and math.
 The standards are from the Illinois Learning Standards that are set by the Illinois State Board of Education and will be used to guide statewide assessments that students will be taking starting in 3rd grade.

-All teachers will be using the following performance levels to describe, to students and parents, progress in academics.
-Also, process performance in work habits and behavior will be reported.
-Both scales are listed below.
+All teachers will be using the following grades to describe to students and parents, progress in academics.